aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/alignment-settings/line-breaks-and-text-wrapping/_index.md

 {{% alert color="primary" %}}

 To ensure that text in a cell can be read, explicit line breaks and text wrapping can be applied.
-Text wrapping turns one line into several in a cell, which explicit line breaks put in breaks exactly where you want them.
+Text wrapping turns one line into several lines in a cell, while explicit line breaks place breaks exactly where you want them.

 {{% /alert %}}